 \section{Measured Populations}

 We first characterize the excited-state population of the qubit by sweeping its frequency over a 45~MHz range.
-At weak AC-Stark-shift drive powers (higher frequencies), the qubit population is measured to be $P_q=1.5\times 10^{-3}$, as shown in Fig.~\ref{fig:pop_vs_freq}.
-As the qubit frequency is shifted to lower values, the excited-state population increases to approximately $P_q=10^{-2}$, which we attribute to excitations caused by the off-resonant AC Stark drive.
+At higher frequencies, the qubit population is measured to be $P_q=1.5\times 10^{-3}$, as shown in Fig.~\ref{fig:pop_vs_freq}.
+As the qubit frequency is shifted to lower values, the excited-state population increases to approximately $P_q=10^{-2}$, which we attribute to excitations caused by the stronger AC-Stark-shift drive.
 We then measure the excited-state population of the four phonon modes within the qubit's tunable range.
 The phonon mode population, averaged over all measurement runs, is found to be between $\overline{P_p^{405}}$~=~(1.8$\pm$4.1)$\times10^{-5}$ (mode 405) and $\overline{P_p^{403}}$~=~(3.2$\pm$0.2)$\times10^{-4}$ (mode 403), indicating that the mechanical modes are one to two orders of magnitude colder than the qubit.
 Each phonon mode is measured across multiple cooldowns, yielding slightly different results.
 We attribute these variations to changes in the experimental setup and device parameters, as discussed later.
 The lowest populations obtained over a single measurement run is below $10^{-4}$ for all modes, when considering the upper bound given by the mean plus standard deviation (Fig.~\ref{fig:pop_vs_freq}).
-In the rest of this paper, we choose to quote the number obtained by the experiment with the most averaging - a measurement of the population of mode 404 spanning 9 days, see Fig.~\ref{fig:pop_vs_time}a, yielding $P_p^{404}$~=~(1.2$\pm$5.5)$\times10^{-5}$.
-Below, when we base inferences about new physics on these numbers, we use the upper bound, $P_p^{404, \text{max}}$~=~6.7$\times10^{-5}$. \\
+In the rest of this paper, we choose to quote the number obtained by the experiment with the most averaging - a measurement of the population of mode 404 spanning 9 days, see Fig.~\ref{fig:pop_vs_time}(a), yielding $P_p^{404}$~=~(1.2$\pm$5.5)$\times10^{-5}$.
+Below, when we base inferences about new physics on these numbers, we use the upper bound, $P_p^{404, \text{max}}$~=~6.7$\times10^{-5}$.

-As demonstrated in Fig.~\ref{fig:pop_vs_time}a, the repeated recalibration of the experimental setup in between each block ensures long-term stability of the population dynamics over the course of more than a week.
-We recover a gaussian distribution of the measured population around the mean value $P_p^{404}$, and we observe the expected reduction of the standard deviation $\sigma$ with the square root of $n_{blocks}$.
+As demonstrated in Fig.~\ref{fig:pop_vs_time}(a), the repeated recalibration of the experimental setup in between each block ensures long-term stability of the population dynamics over the course of more than a week.
+We recover a gaussian distribution of the measured population around the mean value $P_p^{404}$, and we observe the expected reduction of the standard deviation $\sigma$ with $1/\sqrt{n_{blocks}}$.